bmw-ece-ntust/internship/docs/O-RAN_Fronthaul.md

 ![O-RAN Architecture](../assets/O-RAN%20Architecture.png)
 ref: [Design of a Network Management System for 5G Open RAN](https://ieeexplore.ieee.org/document/9562627)

+- **Near-RT-RIC:** The brain of the near-real-time control plane.
+Resides at the network edge near O-DUs for fast response (10ms - 1s).
+Optimizes RAN elements dynamically based on network conditions and user demands.
+Focuses on radio resource management, beamforming, and power control.
 - **O-RU:** The O-RAN Radio Unit serves as the physical interface between mobile devices and the network.
 It transmits and receives radio signals to and from user devices such as smartphones and tablets.
 The unit then converts radio signals into digital data and vice versa for communication with the rest of the Open RAN system.
 O-RUs can be deployed across different frequency bands to cater to specific use cases and coverage needs.
 - **O-DU:** The O-RAN Distributed Unit is a logical node in the O-RAN architecture that hosts a set of protocols, which include the radio link control (RLC) protocol, medium access control (MAC) protocol, and the physical interface (PHY).
 It’s responsible for real-time L1 and L2 scheduling functions and modulation.
 - **O-CU:** The O-CU (O-RAN Central Unit) is a logical node in the O-RAN architecture that hosts the RRC, SDAP, and PDCP protocols.
 It’s responsible for non-real time, higher L2 and L3.